Homer at the Bat: Production

 Ken Griffey Jr. became frustrated while recording his line "there's a party in my mouth and everyone's invited" because he had trouble understanding it.
 He was directed by Mike Reiss, and his father Ken Griffey Sr. was also present, trying to coach his son.
 Roger Clemens, who made his own chicken noises, was directed by Jeff Martin, as was Wade Boggs.
 Mike Reiss directed most of the other players.
 Mike Scioscia accepted his guest spot in "half a second," while Ozzie Smith has said he would like to guest star again "so [he] can get out [of the Springfield Mystery spot]".
-Don Mattingly, who was forced to shave off his "sideburns" by Mr. Burns during the episode, would later have an actual "haircut controversy", while he was playing for the New York Yankees.
-The coaching staff forced him to cut his long hair, and he was briefly dropped from the team line-up for not doing so.
-Many people believed the joke in the episode to be a reference to the incident, but "Homer at the Bat" was recorded a year before it happened.
+Don Mattingly, who was forced to shave off his "sideburns" by Mr. Burns during the episode, would later have an actual "haircut controversy" while he was playing for the New York Yankees.
+The coaching staff ordered him to cut his long hair, and he was briefly dropped from the team lineup for not doing so.
+As the episode continued to air in syndication, some people watching believed the joke in the episode to be a reference to the incident, but "Homer at the Bat" was recorded a year before the real-life benching happened.
 Many of the guest stars, including Terry Cashman, Wade Boggs and Darryl Strawberry all admit they are more well known because of their appearance in the episode, especially outside the United States, Cashman having "Talkin' Softball" requested more often than "Talkin' Baseball".

 One of the hardest pieces of editing was the hypnotist segment, which featured several of the guest stars speaking in unison.
 It was difficult because the parts were recorded over a period of several months and thus it was hard to sync their voices.
 Rich Moore was originally intended to direct the episode, but as he did not know anything about baseball he was switched with Jim Reardon, who was a baseball fan.
 Moore was given the episode "Lisa the Greek" instead.
 Many of the player designs were difficult, because the animators had a hard time designing real-world people during the early seasons.